Method 1 – Randomize a List in Excel Into Groups Using RAND Function

 - After pressing Enter, Excel will show the following result.

-- Then, select the Manual option.
+- Select the Manual option.

-- After that, select the Sort & Filter option.
+- Select the Sort & Filter option.

 - Meanwhile, the following window will appear.
 Select the Expand the selection option and then press the Sort button.